- the act of creation, the Eureka moment

 - Our educational training, our schooling introduces us, inculcates us, to literary traditions, styles of writing, canons, conventions, genre, media, and shared cultural texts.
 From schooling we first learn basic literacy.
 We learn information literacy, we learn how to keep up with current scholarship and research.
 We gain critical literacy.

-- Our workplace experiences introduce us to new communities of practice, discourse communities, genres, research methods.
+- Our workplace experiences introduce us to new ways of composing, communities of practice, discourse communities, genres, research methods, dissemination methods.

 Invention & Composing, Composing Processes

-It has been commonplace in U.S. schools since the 1970s for pedagogies to encourage writers to engage in prewriting or invention exercises before writing a text.
+Invention is also theorized to be a stage of composing–one of the main intellectual activities of any act of communication.
+Since the 1970s, it has been commonplace in U.S. schools to encourage writers to engage in prewriting or invention exercises before writing a text.
+This practice prioritizes planning skills and rhetorical knowledge.

 The people you know, the ways they respond to your ideas, shape what and how you create.

-Genres reflect .
-Genre reflects the histories, activities, and values of communities of practitioners.
+Genres reflect the shared histories, literary traditions, activities, and values of communities of practitioners.
+Stimulate your imagination by reading widely and learning new genres, new media, and new writing spaces.

 Writers work with information to generate topics, stories, and research questions to write about (see especially Scholarship as a Conversation).
 Hence, your relationship to information plays a major role in what is said and what is left unsaid.

-Perhaps most of all, Invention is shaped by Mindset.
+Invention is shaped by Mindset.
 The act of Invention is characterized by a spirit of openness, optimism, and play.
 For many people, invention is the best part of writing.
 Invention is, after all, where the magic happens–where writers are inspired by the joy of discovery, the bliss of finding what they want to say as they write.
-That said, it’s also true that some writing tasks don’t require all of your creative bandwidth–like writing a shopping list or a quick Tweet.
-But the bottom line is that if you don’t have a Growth Mindset, if you can’t quiet the internal editor and Play the Believing game, you won’t be much good at Invention.

 Disciplinary communities (e.g., engineering, nursing, chemistry) have long-standing traditions regarding how to posit and test knowledge claims.
 Learning new ways to develop knowledge claims empowers writers to join new communities which reinforces our social nature as humans.